Barry Massey: Owner/Artist

 For me, the natural rough gray outer shell contrasted with the granite like polished inner red bring these perceived dead trees back to life.
 Before starting to carve a piece I like to “live with it” for some time in the workshop or my living room.
 Even then I really don’t know exactly how a piece will turn out until it is done.

-Please see the Gallery for a sample of currently available pieces or contact me to discuss specific design ideas.
+Please see the Products page for a sample of currently available pieces or contact me to discuss specific design ideas.